 Kim Curry, PhD, ARNP

 Kim graduated from the University of Florida in 1976 with a Bachelor of Science in Nursing.
 She has an MBA from Southern Illinois University, a PhD in Adult Education and a Master of Science in Nursing, both from the University of South Florida.
 She is a nationally certified Family Nurse Practitioner.
-She works as Assistant Professor and Associate Director of the Department of Nursing at the University of Tampa.
-Her teaching specialty is Community Health Nursing.
-She maintains a clinical practice in a student health setting, and also serves as a primary care provider at a privately funded clinic providing care to the medically underserved.
+She currently serves as a Clinical Assistant Professor at the UF College of Nursing.
+She also serves as a primary care provider at a privately funded clinic providing care to the medically underserved.
 She is married with one child and enjoys running, scuba diving, and reading.

 Kim can be reached at firstname.lastname@example.org.

 Kathy (Barnes) Clinefelter, BSN, MSN, MBA, ARNP

 Kathy lives outside of Archer, Florida.
 After working in Women’s Health and Quality Management/Utilization Review in the tertiary care setting, Kathy established her own healthcare quality consulting firm in 1992.
 She continues to work assessing and improving healthcare under selected contracts in Florida and presenting regionally and nationally on topics in quality improvement.
 Kathy now also works part time for the UF College of Medicine, Institute for Child Health Policy as the Co-Director of the Texas Medicaid Managed Care External Quality Review Organization (a 10 year contract held by the Institute).
 Kathy is a Certified Professional in Healthcare Quality and a Fellow of the National Association for Healthcare Quality.